-In 1978, there was a high school sophomore who lived, breathed, and dreamed basketball.
+In 1978, there was a high school sophomore who lived, breathed, and dreamed of basketball.
 He practiced every second he could get, and he wanted nothing more than to be a starting forward on his school's varsity team.

 But when the list was posted, his name was first on the JV team.
 He had been passed over for another sophomore who was 8 inches taller and 20 pounds heavier.
 He was crushed.
 He went home, rushed up the stairs to his room, closed the door, and cried.
 He was ready to give up altogether.